Helping to make American music come alive again!

 You can listen to the podcast about his music career from high school songwriting,

-to how he became an ASCAP composer and an American music preservationist and
+to how he became an ASCAP songwriiter and composer and an American music preservationist and

 Director of the Center for American Music Preservation (CAMP).